This advertising content was produced in collaboration with our partner, Ribera y Rueda.

 Ribera del Duero has a Mediterranean climate influenced by the Mediterranean Sea and the Atlantic Ocean, but the region also experiences a high degree of continentality, marked by winters that are long and cold, and summers that are hot and dry.
 Rainfall is low to moderate and tends to occur in winter and spring.
-The area experiences sudden temperature changes throughout the year and fluctuations in temperature of up to 50 degrees a day.
-This diurnal shift slows the ripening process and results in softer, suppler tannins.
-These variations enhance the quality of the region’s wine.
+The area experiences sudden temperature changes throughout the year and fluctuations in temperature of up to 50 degrees per day.
+This diurnal shift slows the ripening process and results in softer, suppler tannins, adding more flavor complexity while making these wines more approachable in youth.
 Frost, though, is a major threat in Ribera del Duero.
 It can hit as late as June and as early as September, and it’s been known to affect the entire vineyard area.
 Site selection, therefore, is an especially important aspect of the region’s viticulture.

 Ribera del Duero’s sedimentary soils are made up of alternating layers of sandy silt and clay, with limestone, marl, and chalky concretions.
 In the eastern part of the region, clay, limestone, and alluvial soils dominate.
 In the west, moraine, sandstone, and limestone are common.
 Erosion and lack of water also pose threats.
 Irrigation is permitted, and is used for young vines and during extreme drought conditions.